(Updated September 10, 2019)

 Army: Yes (2Ls)

 “Each summer, the Army JAG Corps hires 2L law students to work as legal interns in hundreds of offices across the United States.
-Interns also have the opportunity to work in Germany, South Korea, and Japan.
+Interns also have the opportunity to work in Germany, South Korea, and Japan, among several other countries.
 For 60 calendar days, these summer interns work as temporary civil service employees performing a variety of legal tasks.
 Interns do not incur any military service obligation by participating in the JAG Corps Summer Intern Program.”

 Coast Guard: Yes

 CGJAG has internships at most legal offices.
 Most internships are unpaid or for academic credit.
-Each legal office has a specific point of contact.
-A large number of the internship positions are at Coast Guard Headquarters in Washington, DC. (page 97)
+A large number of the internship positions are at Coast Guard Headquarters in Washington, DC.

 Marine Corps: Yes (for commissioned officers in the Marine Corps)